 Critics of the plan, including Friends of the Earth and the Clean Air Network, claim that a lot is being said but little is being done.
 It seems that awareness of Hong Kong pollution has been put at the top of the agenda rather than change – the main goal of the resolutions on pollution published last year was “for Hong Kong to be among the best in the world in understanding air quality so that we can continue to fight air pollution aggressively.”

-One thing they have done is invest in a new Air Quality Health Index (AQHI), the huge cost of which environmentalist say could have been better spent.
+One thing they have done is invest in the Air Quality Health Index (AQHI), the huge cost of which environmentalist say could have been better spent.
 “We don’t need to be told it’s there and it’s happening,” they point out, “we need to know what is being done about it.”
 Ironically, within just a few days of its launch in January, the AQHI reached levels of 10 or above in several urban districts, prompting the government to advise children and the elderly to remain indoors, away from the HK air.

 Pollution is undoubtedly one of Hong Kong’s major negative points for expats.
 A recent survey by the American Chamber of Commerce in Hong Kong found that nearly half of its members knew of friends who had relocated to escape the contaminated air lest they have to don N95 masks frequently; major recruiters admit Hong Kong pollution does play a major part in the decision-making process for top executives potentially relocating here with young families.